NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 In sum, our two-pronged approach combines the power of rigorous, machine learning-informed quantitative testing with the balanced judgement of human experts, in order to determine fair AI on a case-by-case basis.

-<sup>1</sup><sub>The bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, Information Processing and Management.
+<sub><sup>1</sup>The bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, Information Processing and Management.
 Bias-Aware Hierarchical Clustering for detecting the discriminated groups of users in recommendation systems (2021).
 Additional research indicates that k-means HBAC, in comparison to other clustering algorithms, works best to detect bias in real-world datasets.</sub>

 ## Bias scan tool manual
 ☁️ The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 A .csv file of max.
-1GB, with columns: features, predicted labels (named: 'pred_label'), truth labels (named: 'truth_label').
+1GB, with columns: features, predicted labels (named: 'pred_label'), ground truth labels (named: 'truth_label').
 Note: Only the naming, not the order of the columns is of importance.
 The following dataframe is digestible by the web application:

 | feat_1 | feat_2 | ... | feat_n | pred_label | truth_label |
 |--------|--------|-----|--------|------------|-------------|